Hal McCombs, President

 Randy Bell, Director

 Randy joined RPP board in 2015.
 In his early years he had some involvement with theatre.
-His reintroduction was as Stage Manager for RPP's successful productions of Guys and Dolls, Oklahoma! and Hello Dolly!
+His reintroduction was as Stage Manager for RPP's successful productions of Guys and Dolls, Oklahoma!, Hello Dolly! and Don't Drink the Water.
 He is a past member of the board of Boca Grande Art Center and is involved with St. Andrew's Episcopal Church.
 Before retirement, Randy operated his family business enterprises in Newfoundland.
 He made Boca Grande his winter home from Hilton Head, SC.
-He also serves as Technical Director Committee Chair.
+He also serves as Play Reading Committee Chair.